mukka29/Operating-Systems/Assignment3/README.md

 ## Execution:
 <ul>$ ./master 2>users_log.txt/ul>
-* After this program execution (main executable here are 'oss.c' and 'user.c' files), two files executable files are generated - namely "oss" and "users", along with the log file.
-The output here in this case gets into the logfile, which contains the output in the required format.
+* After this program execution (main executable here are 'oss.c' and 'user.c' files), two files executable files are generated - namely "oss" and "users", along with the log files.
+The output here in this case gets into the logfiles one for master and one for user processes, master contains the output in the required format and I have used other one for user processes.

+### Note:
+  * log.txt is the actual required log file and users_log.txt is the log file for user processes.
+  * we can use ./master 2>/dev/null to disregard the error output (users output)
+  * 2 here is the file descriptor for stderr, It is used to mix the output of master with the output of users.

 ## Checking the result:
 * Once the program is ececuted, required Executable files are generated.
-Along with them, one file called log file will also be generated.
+Along with them, above mentioned log files also get generated.
 * ls
 * this command shows all the files present in the directory after the project is executed.
+* cat log.txt, is used to view the contents of master log file

 ## data.h File
 * This file contains the constants used in the project.

-## log File: output.log
-* After the execution, A logfile is generated, file contains the output in the required format